Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Abstract

 \section{Abstract}

 We theoretically predict and experimentally observe the onset of weak-link physics in the dynamical response of transition edge sensors (TES).
-We develop a theoretical framework based on a Fokker-Planck description that unifies the TES electrical response, stemming from Josephson phenomena, with electrothermal effects due to coupling to a thermal bath.
-Our measurements of a varying dynamic resistance are in excellent agreement with our theory, thereby ruling out predictions based on a two-fluid model and establishing weak-link phenomena as the main mechanism underlying the operation of TES.
+We develop a theoretical framework based on a Fokker-Planck description that incorporates both the TES electrical response, stemming from Josephson phenomena, and the electrothermal effects due to coupling to a thermal bath.
+Our measurements of a varying dynamic resistance are in excellent agreement with our theory, thereby establishing weak-link phenomena as the main mechanism underlying the operation of TES.
 Furthermore, our description enables the calculation of power spectral densities, paving the way for a more thorough investigation of the unexplained ``excess noise'' in long diffusive junctions and TES reported in recent experiments.